-ALUMNA J. ELAINE MARCOS TO SPEAK AT AMDA LA’S SPRING 2019 GRADUATION CEREMONY ON JUNE 1
+THANK YOU TO ALUMNA J. ELAINE MARCOS FOR SPEAKING AT AMDA LA’S SPRING 2019 GRADUATION CEREMONY

 With extensive credits on Broadway and in film and television, AMDA alumna J. Elaine Marcos is known for her brilliant comedic timing and scene-stealing roles.
 This consummate artist and triple-threat got her professional start shortly after graduating from AMDA, when she starred in the national tour of A Chorus Line as Connie Wong, a show she has revisited three more times, most recently playing Valerie Clark in the New York City Center Gala Production.